diyAudio Rules updated 1st Sept 2017.

 diyAudio is a place for all members of the DIY audio community to learn, share knowledge, and enjoy interacting with others interested in the design and construction of audio components.
 This privately owned forum reserves the right to limit the behavior of its members.
-The rules will be enforced in good faith to maintain discussion quality and peer respect.
+The rules including but not limited to the following will be enforced in good faith to maintain discussion quality and peer respect.

-- Intentionally posting incorrect or flagrantly dangerous information (Note 2) or misquoting other's posts.
+- Intentionally posting incorrect or flagrantly dangerous information (Note 2).

 - Posting your thread or subject in more than one forum.